Farzinsvi/A-Robotic-coffee-shop-scenario/Robot-Plan/readme.md

 Finally, the robot has to clean tables: it takes 2 time units per square meter to clean a table.
 The robot cannot clean a table while carrying the tray.

+# Problems

+**Problem 1:** There are 2 customers at table 2: they ordered 2 cold drinks.
+Tables 3 and 4 need to be cleaned.
+**Problem 2**: There are 4 customers at table 3: they ordered 2 cold drinks and 2 warm drinks.
+Table 1 needs to be cleaned.
+**Problem 3:** There are 2 customers at table 4: they ordered 2 warm drinks.
+There are also 2 customers at table 1: they ordered 2 warm drinks.
+Table 3 needs to be cleaned.
+**Problem 4:** There are 2 customers at table 4 and 2 customers at table 1: they all ordered cold drinks.
+There are also 4 customers at table 3: they all ordered warm drinks.
+Table 4 needs to be cleaned.

+# Optional extensions
+**1.** Warm drinks cool down, so you need to serve the customer before the drink gets too cold.
+A warm drink takes 4 time units to become cold.
+A customer will not accept a warm drink delivered more than 4 time units after it was put on the bar by the barista.
+**2.** There are 2 waiters.
+The coffee shop is doing well, so the owner decided to buy a second waiter.
+This is of course making things a bit more complicated: only one waiter can be at the bar at a given time; further, the owner does not want that a table is served by both the waiters: only one waiter can deal with the orders of a given table.
+**3.** Finish your drink.
+After receiving the drink, a customer will finish it in 4 time units, and will leave after that.
+When all the customers of a table have left, the waiter robot can clean it.
+The waiter robot is required to clean all the tables to complete the problem.
+**4.** We also serve food.
+The coffee shop is also serving delicious biscuits.
+They need no preparation, and can be picked up by the waiter at the bar counter.
+All the customers with cold drinks will also receive a biscuit, but only after having received their drink.
+The waiter can not bring at the same time the drink and the biscuit, but must deliver the drink, and then go back to the counter to take a biscuit for the customer.
+For the sake of moving biscuits around, the same limitations as for drinks apply (see above).

 # PDDL 2.1 Model Explanation:

 The domain was modeled with Temporal Planning because of its relative ease of representing the model.
 In this case, actions defined to represent the problem are classified into two groups, **durative-actions** _(actions that have a duration)_ and **instantaneous actions.**